jezzamon/angular-webpack/README.md

-# Setup for Angular 2 with Webpack
+# Angular 2 with Webpack

-This is the code setup for the article
+This is based on the code on setting up webpack from the article [
-[
 Setting Up Angular 2 with Webpack](https://semaphoreci.com/community/tutorials/setting-up-angular-2-with-webpack)

+I've updated it to use webpack 2 and added some additional modules.

+To save on dev time, the are two package.json files, one without test suites and one with.

 This code sets up an Angular 2 project with Webpack is a simple way while also providing the configuration for unit testing.